 - access to long term disability benefits (Gibbs case)

-- how equality is defined under the Charter of Rights and Freedoms (the Andrews case, the Lovelace case)
+- how equality is defined under the Charter of Rights and Freedoms (Andrews case, Lovelace case)

 - inclusive education (Eaton case)

 - the right of deaf people to have interpreters in medical settings (Eldridge case)

 - the application of the proscribed legal penalties when the victim of a killing is a person with a disability (Genereux and Latimer), and

 - the equal protection of the law (Latimer case)

 Jim Derksen views inaccessible York Street Steps in Ottawa.
 CCD intervened in the Brown Case, which challenged an inadequate accommodation developed for the Steps.

 The Latimer case directly concerned the rights of persons with disabilities.
 Mr. Latimer's view was that a parent has the right to kill a child with a disability if that parent decides the child's quality of life no longer warrants its continuation.
 CCD explained to the court and to the public how that view threatens the lives of people with disabilities and is deeply offensive to fundamental constitutional values.
 Learn more.